Foster E. Mohrhardt: Associations

 During Mohrhart's time at the National Agricultural Library he was an active member of numerous associations and commissions.
 In 1955 Mohrhardt would help found the International Association of Agricultural Librarians and Documentalists (IAALD); he would serve as first president and hold the position for three terms - spanning almost 15 years.
 He served on the boards of directors, advisory and editorial boards, committees, and served as chair for many organizations.
 Of note: Science and Information Council of the National Science Foundation; Executive Board and Chairman of the US National Committee for the International Federation for Documentation of the National Academy of Sciences and the National Research Council; the Committee on Scientific and Technical Information for the Federal Council for Science and Technology, Executive Office of the President, Vice-President of the American Association for the Advancement of Science - the first librarian to serve on the board and co-founder and chairman of its Section T, Information and Communication.
-He also served as: President of Association of Research Libraries, 1966; President of ALA, 1967-68; Vice President of the International Federation of Library Associations, 1965–71; President of the National Federation of Science Abstracting and Indexing Services, 1964–65.
+He also served as: President of Association of Research Libraries, 1966; President of the American Library Association, 1967-68; Vice President of the International Federation of Library Associations, 1965–71; President of the National Federation of Science Abstracting and Indexing Services, 1964–65.
 Mohrhardt also served in similar roles in international organizations related to both the sciences and the library and information field.
 He was a delegate to many international meetings representing the U.S. and the various organizations he was a part of.

 Outside of these organizations, Mohrhardt was also heavily involved with scientific information exchange and library education in Asia.
 In 1957 he was a delegate to a meeting on International Exchange of publications in the Indo-Pacific area in Tokyo, Japan; which led to him helping develop the librarian training program for Japan's National Diet Library.
 In 1961 he was the U.S. delegate to the Pacific Science Congress in Hawaii, and he assisted with beginning cooperative projects there with Japanese scientists.
 He worked extensively in cooperation with the National Diet Library and led multiple scientific and library-related activities in Japan.
 His contribution would be acknowledged in 1979, when we was awarded the Merit Third Class of the Order of the Rising Sun.
 With his work with Japan, and other international organizations, particularly the International Federation of Library Associations, he demonstrated his reputation as an international diplomat.
 This can be characterized by one incident that occurred during a board meeting when an Eastern-bloc representative became distraught at the course of dialogue.
 Mohrhardt reportedly left the room and returned with a flower for the woman and was able to defuse the tense situation with his charm.

 Legacy and awards

-Morhardt passed away on June 7, 1992, in Arlington, Virginia.
+Morhardt died on June 7, 1992, in Arlington, Virginia.
 He experienced a long and productive career, both nationally and internationally, he was a prolific writer and speaker and received many accolades during his career and beyond his death.
 He was the recipient of multiple awards and honors: